LihaoWang1991/machine-learning-course/README.md

 # machine-learning-course
-This repository contains the programming assignments I have completed in Andrew Ng's [Machine Learning Course](https://www.coursera.org/learn/machine-learning).
+This repository contains the programming assignments I have completed in Andrew Ng's course [Machine Learning](https://www.coursera.org/learn/machine-learning).

 This course provides a broad introduction to machine learning, datamining, and statistical pattern recognition.
 Topics include:
 * Week 1: Introduction (no programming assignment)